Blazorade/Blazorade-Id/Blazorade.Id.Core/readme.md

 ### v1.2.0

 - Added constants for common OAuth and OIDC authorization errors that can be fixed with user interaction.
+- Added `EnableSilentAuthorizationCodeFlow` to `AuthorityOptions` to enable silent authorization code flow.
+This setting is `false` by default.

 ### v1.1.0